OomJan/BetterLethalVRM/README.md

 ## Compilation

 ### Required software
-* Unity 2021.3.9f1 via Unity Hub
+* Unity 2022.3.9f1 via Unity Hub
 * Microsoft Visual Studio 2022

 Check out the GIT repository above and open the Unity project containted in the folder "Unity" to compile all the needed the dependencies.
 Opening the project is enough and waiting till Unity has build everything.
 Now you can open the solution in the root folder.

 ## License: MIT License

-Copyright 2024 OomJan & Ooseykins
+Copyright 2024 OomJan, Ooseykins

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: